Ethylone

 • whether other drugs are taken around the same time

-• the strength of the drug (which can vary from batch to batch)
+• the strength of the drug (varies from batch to batch)

-• environment (where you take the drug).
+• the environment (where the drug is taken).

 • increased energy